 Following are four categories that are used in the risk matrix:

-The risks which are classified under the category of extreme are marked with red colour and are considered to be the most important and critical of all the risks that must be addressed on fire fighting priority.
+The risks which are classified under the category of extreme are marked with red color and are considered to be the most important and critical of all the risks that must be addressed on fire fighting priority.
 Immediate action from the project team is required which will help to eliminate the risk.

-2) High risk
+2) High Risk

 These are the ones that have the risks classified under them with a pink background and also require immediate action and risk management strategies from the organization.
 Apart from eliminating the risks, the substitution strategy will also work well with these.